 - It is very unlikely that groups containing both first-year students and continuing students will be assigned together because they do not have the same assignment priority.

-Coed Groups and Gender-Neutral Housing
+Coed Groups and Gender-Inclusive Housing

 - Students must apply as a group